alexa/alexa-skills-kit-sdk-for-python/docs/DEVELOPING_YOUR_FIRST_SKILL.rst

   Intents section of the Interaction Model.
 Leave "**Create custom intent**" selected, enter "**HelloWorldIntent**" for the intent name, and create the intent.
 On the intent detail page, add some sample utterances that users can say to invoke the intent.
-For this example, we’ve provided the following sample utterances, but feel free to add others.
+For this example, consider the following sample utterances, and feel free to add others.

   ::